LordKa-Berlin/XYZ-Promt-Node-Helper/README.md

 - Only **active values** (not deactivated or marked for deletion) are included.
 - **Long-press** (hold for ~2 seconds) a value to copy that single part.

+## 🔧 Main Functionalities

+### 1. Label Button (Entry Name)

+- **Single Click**
+  Copies the associated prompt to the clipboard.
+Only the *active* values (those not deactivated or marked for deletion) are included.

+- **Double Click**
+  Toggles the deletion state for the entire entry:
+  - First double-click: entry is marked for deletion (e.g. red background with white text).
+  - Second double-click: entry is returned to normal active state.

+---

+### 2. Value Buttons (Prompt Elements)

+- **Single Click**
+  Toggles the state of a single prompt element:
+  - **Active (State 0)**: included in copied text.
+  - **Deactivated (State 1)**: visually marked, excluded from copying.

+- **Double Click**
+  Toggles deletion mark for a single element:
+  - First double-click marks as deleted (e.g. red).
+  - Second double-click restores to active.

+- **Long Press (≈2 seconds)**
+  Copies the individual value directly to the clipboard regardless of its current state.

+---

 ### 🔃 Toggle Mode
 - Switch between:
   - **View Mode** (buttons & interactions),